zhimsel/dotfiles/README.md

 If you would like to only link *some* of the files, simply edit the `files` variable array before you run it.

+### OSX
+For usage on an OSX machine, there are two shell scripts to help with setting up some defaults.

+#### osx.sh
+Sets some sensible system defaults that aren't accessible through the system menus.
+Read through the changes being made (everything is commented with what it does) before running and remove anything you don't want.

 ### Errors

 If you get an error about zsh/git-prompt.zsh/dist missing, this means that the zshrc has detected you have haskell installed on your machine, but the haskell binaries for zsh-git-prompt have not been compiled.
 To fix this, simply `cd` into .zsh/git-prompt.zsh/ and run `cabal build`.